 Folly visitor pontoon

-Overnight berthing and short stay are welcome, the water taxi service is running.
-For further information for the water taxi please contact Folly Ventures by emailing email@example.com or calling 07884 400046.
+Overnight berthing and short stays are welcome, the water taxi service is running.
+For further information for the water taxi please contact Folly Ventures by emailing firstname.lastname@example.org or calling 07884 400046.